 Many companies that we use for money transfers in Ireland offer “reload” services for prepaid credit cards and mobile plans that make it easy to convert cash into communication – often within minutes.

-If you need to send minutes to a prepaid phone in China — whether for you or a loved one — consider online providers WorldRemit.
-To add or gift minutes from an agent location, standbys Western Union and MoneyGram are an option.
+If you need to send minutes to a prepaid phone in China – whether for you or a loved one – consider online providers WorldRemit and Xoom.
+To add or gift minutes from an agent location, standbys Western Union, MoneyGram and Ria are an option.

 How likely would you be to recommend finder to a friend or colleague?